CarInsurance.com Insights

 “The best way to get car insurance quotes is to comparison shop – making sure you are comparing apples to apples.
 The internet is a great resource to compare insurance products – be sure to line up the exact dollar coverage and any riders included as well,” says James Brau, Joel C. Peterson professor of finance at Brigham Young University’s Marriott School of Business.
 “If you’re calling specific insurance companies, have them email written quotes to make sure there is no misunderstanding.
 Oftentimes, lower-cost insurance quotes don’t offer as much protection as higher-priced premiums, so it is an exercise in comparing apples to oranges.”

-You can estimate your car insurance rates in Hawaii by entering your vehicle’s make and model into the calculator below.
+Find out your estimated car insurance rates in Hawaii by using the calculator below based on your vehicle’s make and model.

 Hawaii car insurance estimates for used cars

-Use the calculator below to determine your car insurance rates for used cars in Hawaii, depending on your vehicle’s make and model.
+Estimate your car insurance rates for used vehicles in Hawaii using the calculator below based on your car’s make and model.

 FAQ: How to estimate car insurance rates before buying a car in Hawaii